Best Interior Paint: Sherwin Williams vs Benjamin Moore

 Downside to Benjamin Moore Paint:

-- Benjamin Moore paints are available only at their name brand shops and a few select stores, making it difficult to find (and purchase more if needed!)
+- Not as readily available: sold at their name brand shops and a few select stores, making it difficult to find (and purchase more if needed!)

 - More expensive than hardware store brands (but worth it!)